Article

 Minor League Baseball

-In addition to the two MLB teams, the Show-Me State has a minor league team – the Springfield Cardinals.
-Originally dubbed the Springfield Highlanders back in 1931, the team has been a feeder team for the St. Louis Cardinals since 2005.
-They hold several titles, one of them being the 2012 League title.
-Plan ahead for one of their famous “theme nights” at Hammons Field and try the ballpark’s exceptional food offerings like Springfield-style cashew chicken.
+In addition to two MLB teams, the Show-Me State has a minor league team – the Springfield Cardinals.
+Originally dubbed the Springfield Highlanders back in 1931, the Double-A Affiliate has been a feeder team for the St. Louis Cardinals since 2005.
+Attend one of their famous “theme nights” at Route 66 Stadium (formerly Hammons Field) and try the ballpark’s tasty food offerings like Springfield-style cashew chicken.

 Fans sit in the stands at Hammons Field Stadium and watch the Springfield Cardinals play a game.
 The sun is setting and field lights light up the green field.

-Attend a theme night at Hammons Field where there’s fun for the whole family!
+Attend a Springfield Cardinals game at Route 66 Stadium where there’s fun for the whole family.
+Image via Springfield, Missouri CVB

 Missouri College Baseball